ArthurHlt/zipper/README.md

 - You can pass user and password for basic auth.
 - Excutable file (elf - linux executable, windows executable, macho - osx executable or file containing shebang) will be store with executable permission
+- Any valid zip content will be interpreted as zip (no need extension on a zip file to recognize it)
+- Any valid `tar`, `tar.gz` or `tar.bz2` files will be converted as zip (no need extension recognize their types)

 ### Git